raphamorim/calendario/readme.md

 #### isWorkday

-Verify if the day in question is a working day, based on defined calendars:
+Verify if the day in question is a working day, based on defined calendar sources:

 ```javascript
 var calendario = require('./src/calendario.js');